Allow more time to visit and expect lines for small elevators while large elevator system is renovated. Walking exit is steep.

 15) When can we see the bats?
-From about mid-April to mid-October, thousands of bats fly out of Carlsbad Cavern every evening, weather permitting, to eat insects.
+From about mid-April to late-October, thousands of bats fly out of Carlsbad Cavern every evening, weather permitting, to eat insects.
 The free evening Bat Flight ranger talks start in mid-May at the Bat Flight Amphitheater.
 Check with a ranger for talk time or call 575-785-3012.
 Cameras are not permitted during the bat flight.

 16) Are the bats safe?
 Yes, bats are safe.
 They do NOT attack people.
 Usually, people hurt bats through loss of habitat, pesticide use, or fearful acts due to misunderstanding.
 Lights on video recorders or from camera flashes bother the bats, so cameras are not permitted during the bat flight.
 You won't see them in the cave, but an exhibit in the visitor center can tell you more.
 Bats do much good worldwide, like eating insects and pollinating flowers.
 Still, as with any wild animal, you should not touch a bat.
 If a bat is within reach and doesn't fly away, it could be hurt or sick.
 It is best to leave it alone since it could try to bite as a defense.